 Restricted Stock.
 In the absence of a Section 83(b) election (as described below), a participant who receives restricted stock will recognize no income at the time of grant.
 When the restrictions expire, a participant will recognize ordinary income (treated as compensation) equal to the fair market value of the stock when the restrictions expire over the amount paid for the stock (if any).
 As the restrictions applicable to a grant of restricted stock expire (for example, if the restrictions on 20% of a grant expire on each anniversary of the grant date), the participant will include the applicable portion of the shares that vests as ordinary income (treated as compensation).
-The participant's basis in the common stock is equal to the amount included in income on the expiration of the restrictions and the amount paid (if any), and the holding period will begin when the restrictions end.
-Any disposition of the restricted stock will result in a long- or short-term capital gain or loss (depending on the time the common stock is held after the restrictions end).
-We generally will be entitled to a deduction equal to the fair market value of the common stock when it is included in the participant's income.
+The participant's basis in the common stock is equal to the amount included in income on the expiration of the restricted stock will result in a long- or short-term capital gain or loss (depending on the time the common stock is held after the restrictions end).
+We generally will be entitled to a deduction equal to the fair market value of the participant's income.